The Night of Counting the Years

-Produced by Roberto Rossellini, who was instrumental in encouraging Abdel Salam to make the film, The Night of the Changing Years tells a story set among the grave robbers of Kurna in Upper Egypt.

-"Shadi Abdel Salam's The Mummy was the forerunner of what was to become the hallmark of the new realism, namely, the preoccupation with the search for identity and the relationship between heritage and character."
+"Shadi Abdel Salam's The Mummy was the forerunner of what was to become the hallmark of the neo realism, namely, the preoccupation with the search for identity and the relationship between heritage and character."
 The relationship between contemporary and Ancient Egypt is dealt with allegorically in the film.
 The static images of landscape and the rigid expressions of the main characters reflect those of the statues and reliefs found in Ancient Egypt.
 The use of classical Arabic, not Egyptian dialect which is normally used in Egyptian cinema, reinforces the impression of monumentalism.

 The unrestrained sacking of the tombs is represented as a danger, threatening moral decline by inviting greed and sex to undermine the dignity of the tribe and its traditions, replacing the order of the world with chaos.

 Shadi Abdel Salam has said that his task was to remind Egyptians of their own history: "I think that the people of my country are ignorant of our history and I feel that it is my mission to make them know some of it.
 I regard cinema not as a consumerist art, but as a historical document for the next generations."

-Although he went on to direct short fiction and documentaries, The Night of the Changing Years remains Abdel Salam's only full length feature film.
+Although he went on to direct short fiction and documentaries, The Night of Counting the Years remains Abdel Salam's only full length feature film.

+The film was selected as the Egyptian entry for the Best Foreign Language Film at the 43rd Academy Awards, but was not accepted as a nominee.